jobkroongit/100-Days-Of-Code-Log/r2-log.md

 Started the React Developer 2023 course with Zero To Mastery.
 Did some basic refactoring and setting up the project environment.

 ### R2D2
+React class vs. functional components.
+React functional components are more concise, leading to cleaner, less complex code as to class components.

 ### R2D3
 ### R2D4
 ### R2D5